 The term was coined by the enlightenment philosopher Denis Diderot:

-While Denis was getting cranked off of port at the crib of his buddy, Jaques Necker, he was hit with a remark which left him speechless.
-Later on, Denis sat at his desk, fuming in his undergarments, and agitatedly wrote: “a sensitive man, such as myself, overwhelmed by the argument leveled against him becomes confused and can only think clearly again when he reaches the bottom of the stairs.”
+While Denis was getting sloshed at the mansion of his buddy, Jaques Necker, he was hit with a remark which left him speechless.
+Later on, Denis sat at his desk, fuming in his undergarments, and agitatedly wrote: “A sensitive man, such as myself, overwhelmed by the argument leveled against him becomes confused and can only think clearly again when he reaches the bottom of the stairs.”

-After reading numerous biographies and scouring historical texts, I’ve been able to reconstruct the conversation between Jacques and Denis which led to the birth of this iconic, French phrase.
+After reading dusty biographies from Paris archives and scouring historical texts, I’ve been able to reconstruct the conversation between Jacques and Denis which led to the birth of this French phrase.
 Here is what Jaques said:

 “So, hmph, ahem, Denis, you’re a freethinking atheist who is also a maniacal materialist.
 Well, answer me this.
 Last night the spirit of Jesus Christ visited me in bed and told me you’re an imbecile.
 (Crowd laughter.)
 He said you should have listened to your father and stayed in law, instead of living a bohemian existence for ten years and being disowned by your family.
 (More laughter.)
 Oh,